 Taking a stroll down the sunny streets and alleyways is as peaceful as can be!
 Live and let live.
 But once it’s time to buy, remember to pull out those bargaining skills!
 This is still Morocco after all, and haggling is no doubt still the best way to get the price you’re looking for!

 While the medina is kept calm and serene because of the large city walls, once you head out you’ll understand why Essaouira has come to be known as Morocco’s windy city!
 While enjoying restaurants, art galleries, and shops, the break from the wind ensures a relaxing time.

 And once you’re ready to hit the beach, the wind comes in handy for kitesurfing, windsurfing, and surfing.
 You can rent equipment or even sign up for local lessons.
 When booking your accommodations, check to see what activities are offered through your hotel or riad.
 Or, if you’re booking a tour through a travel agency, talk to your representative about options for your winter time stay in Essaouira.

 When in doubt, the natural beauty of the Atlantic ocean and this city’s pristine beaches can’t be beat.
 Let the wind keep you cool as you enjoy the coastal scenery.

 Marrakech and Casablanca

-While the imperial cities remain busy throughout the year, there are less tourists on the streets during the winter months.
-You can explore the medinas in comfort, wandering the narrow passage ways and buying souvenirs and items at the traditional souks.
+With the option of visiting these imperial cities in the winter months, you can explore the medinas in comfort, wandering the narrow passage ways, and buying souvenirs and items at the traditional souks without the pressing crowds.